cudash/cudash/README.md

-### Built With Python, DashApp, Render, Docker, and DashTools
+## Built With Python, DashApp, Render, Docker, and DashTools

 <!-- GETTING STARTED -->
 ## Getting Started

-App Frame work and Deployment: Create DashApp framework through using DashTools:
+Create DashApp framework through using DashTools:
 When utilizing DashTools, it will create an app template with a default README.md file that has the below information on how to deploy the app locally on your machine:

 Welcome to your [Plotly Dash](https://plotly.com/dash/) App!
 This is a template for your myapp app.